Biodiversity is the diversity of living things – eco-systems, species and genetic complexity.

 Carrying capacity is defined by ecologists as the population of a given species that can be supported indefinitely in a designated habitat without permanently damaging the ecosystem.

-Synthetic indigo is a substance created from benzene derivatives from petroleum, a fossil fuel that most of us realize is not in limitless supply.
+Indigo dying industrial.
+Synthetic indigo is a substance created from benzene derivatives from petroleum, a fossil fuel that most of us realise is not in limitless supply.
 The benzene has to be treated chemicals, including hydrogen cyanide, to make it into indigo dye.
-Read more..

-The limited stocks of physical and biological resources found on earth’ (MA, 2005) is often described as “nature capital”; within this, terms provide nature a series of services that benefit society and the economy.
-These natural assets, are referred to as “natural capital.
-Read more..
+Nature capital.
+The limited stocks of physical and biological resources found on earth’ (MA, 2005) described as “natural capital”; within this, terms provide nature with a series of services that benefit society and the economy.

-Renewable feedstock is a term used to describe a nature-based feedstock that has minimal negative impact or interference on the ecosystem, and that has the unique property to manifest itself again in nature relatively shortly (months to a few years) rather than in a very long time (hundreds or thousands of years).
-Read more..
+The Renewable feedstock is a term used to describe a nature-based feedstock.
+With minimal negative impact or interference on the ecosystem, and that has the unique property to manifest itself again in nature relatively shortly (months to a few years) rather than in a very long time (hundreds or thousands of years).